 Brachytherapy: The Basics

-Radiation therapy is often given to treat many types of cancer.
+Radiation therapy can be given to treat some cases of cancer.
 It can be given either externally (outside the body) or internally (inside the body).
 Patients can receive one type or both types together.
 Radiation given internally is called brachytherapy.

 What is brachytherapy?